 The model produced should be robust and adaptable with as much automation as possible such that, for example, if an alternative set of parameters were used, the changes would feed through without further intervention.
 Marks were not awarded for copying and pasting the data between worksheets.
 Candidates should have linked all future calculations to the raw data.
 The use of named data ranges can be helpful for understanding and adapting the model, particularly for key parameter values.

 Some candidates could have achieved higher marks if their audit trails had included more detail.
-When describing methodology, candidates should note that they need to state their methods and logic for each stage of the calculation clearly.
+When describing methodology, candidates should note that they need to clearly state the methods and logic for each stage of the calculation.
 This should be done in words rather than using formulae or Excel functions.
 Furthermore, a simple statement that a calculation has been done, with no explanation as to how, is not sufficient.
 The audit trail should provide sufficient detail to enable another analyst to understand each stage in the calculation.

 Candidates are strongly encouraged to look at the sample solutions provided to better understand the level of detail they should be aiming to produce in their audit trails.
+Note the sample model and audit trail present one possible approach.
+Alternative approaches which produced the required analysis would receive equal credit.